Avalanche transceiver: History

 Now that the frequency 457 kHz had become an international standard, and the problems of range had been discussed and analyzed, everyone was most interested in ease of use.
 With a new generation of entirely automatic devices existing on the market containing a microprocessor that analyzed the beacon's signals or pulses to determine both the direction and distance of the victim, a new digital age was born.
 In 1997, the first digital beacon was introduced at the Winter Outdoor Retailer show by Backcountry Access under the brand name "Tracker".
 The Tracker DTS soon became the most widely used beacon in North America, and is still sold and used by many backcountry enthusiasts.

 As of 2021, consumers have a wide range of choices for digital beacons from companies like Ortovox, Arva, Pieps, Mammut, and Backcountry Access.
-Although beacon technology is constantly evolving and improving, practicing and being familiar with your beacon remains the most important aspect for performing timely rescues and preventing avalanche fatalities.
+Although beacon technology is constantly evolving and improving, practicing and being familiar with beacon apparatus remains the most important aspect of timely rescues and preventing avalanche fatalities.